Special routes of U.S. Route 61: Davenport, Iowa

 U.S. Route 61 Business was created in 2010 when U.S. Route 61 was rerouted around Davenport on I-280 and I-80.
 The route begins on the southwestern end of town at the interchange with I-280.
 From there, it heads towards the Mississippi River along River Drive.
 For six blocks, US 61 Bus. is overlapped by US 67, which joins from the south at the Centennial Bridge and parts to the north when US 61 Bus. turns off.
-For the most of the remaining trip through Davenport, the route runs along two one-way streets: Brady Street (northbound) and Harrison Street (southbound).
+Most of the remaining route through Davenport runs along two one-way streets: Brady Street (northbound) and Harrison Street (southbound).
 Near 5th Street in downtown Davenport, the Iowa Interstate Railroad crosses over Brady and Harrison streets.
 The vertical clearance of both bridges is only 11 ft 8 in, which causes many trucks that attempt to pass beneath the bridge to hit or become stuck.
 This bridge was a major factor in US 61's realignment.
 Just south of Kimberly Road, which carries US 6, the southbound lanes of US 61 Bus. turn onto Harrison Street from Welcome Way.
 North of 53rd Street, the two directions rejoin as one road.
 The route ends at the I-80 interchange on the northern side of town.
 The entire route is inventoried as Iowa Highway 461, but it not signed as such.